apache/nuttx/configs/README.txt

     an ARM Cortex-M3 MCU, the Luminary/TI LM3S6965.
 This OS is built with the arm-elf toolchain*.
 STATUS:  This port is complete and mature.

+configs/lpcxpresso-lpc1768
+    Embedded Artists base board with NXP LPCExpresso LPC1768.
+This board is based on the NXP LPC1768.
+The Code Red toolchain is used by default.
+    STATUS:  Under development.

 configs/m68322evb
     This is a work in progress for the venerable m68322evb board from Motorola.
 This OS is also built with the arm-elf toolchain*.
 STATUS: